 - Photographs: LGM Studio - Luis Gallardo

-Manufacturers: GC Geoconstrucción S.A. de C.V., Global Woods Flooring, HEG Diseño e Instalación S.A. de C.V., Organitec, Sackbé S.A. de C.V., Servicios e Instalaciones Arox S.A. de C.V., stones piedras naturales
+Manufacturers: GC Geoconstrucción S.A. de C.V., Global Woods, HEG Diseño e Instalación S.A. de C.V., Organitec, Sackbé S.A. de C.V., Servicios e Instalaciones Arox S.A. de C.V., stones piedras naturales

 Text description provided by the architects.
 This project comes from the necessity of the whole of the Jewish Community in Mexico to keep and preserve its history in a safe and public place.
 Built on a small area beside the existing 1930´s Rodfe Sedek Synagogue in the resurgent Colonia Roma in Mexico City, the new building serves as the pathway to enter the old, which gains a new purpose functioning as a museum and a library of documents that show relevant information about the Jewish culture, especially in Mexico.